gnanet/pin-pastebin/docs/README.md

 * paste/pview.php - diplay paste content if it was stored in MySQL
 * config.php - as the name says, you have to set basic configuration here
 * paste-api.php - This script has to be referred to within **Yourls URL**
-* paste.php - the original rafb-nopaste script
+* paste.php - the reworked paste script
 * remove.php - you can remove a paste if you know the right URL using this script
 * htaccess.txt - required Rewrite settings to allow cleanURL access to the results in Apache
 * nginx.conf.txt - required Rewrite settings to allow cleanURL access to the results in NGINX